Winslow Junior High School

 Winslow Junior High School is ranked within the bottom 50% of all 2,120 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

-The diversity score of Winslow Junior High School is 0.65, which is equal to the diversity score at state average of 0.65.
+The diversity score of Winslow Junior High School is 0.62, which is less than the diversity score at state average of 0.65.
 The school's diversity has stayed relatively flat over five school years.

 State Level (AZ)